 This dialog box requires that you choose a location, name and file type.
 The location will be a file path where the document will be saved.
 By default most word processors will retain things to the documents folder.
 An example of a file path (location) would be

-C:\Users\JohnSmith\Documents ← save location
+C:\Users\JohnSmith\Documents ←storage location

 Finally, you will have to choose a file type for the document.
 The file type for Microsoft Word documents are .docx files.
 There are many different file types used by different programs.
 Another example is the .pdf file type, this stands for portable document format and is used to send documents between computers and ensure they can be read by both parties.
 There are many different file types for different things and you may want to consider what the file will be used for when choosing the file type.

 Save As will allow you to create a separate copy of the document and give it a new name.
+Definition here.
 This will create a new document with the same content but a different name.